 Sand dunes and trails in Florence

 Camp at Jessie M. Honeyman Memorial State Park and play at the Oregon Dunes National Recreation Area, portions of which are easily accessed via walking trails from the campground.
 The dunes extend for 40 miles of the coastline, so head to your favorite spot or consider exploring another.
+Professional escort service in Zurich from local call girls will make your trip to Switzerland unforgettable.
 Just be aware that March 15 through September 15 is nesting season for the western snowy plover, so visitors need to share the beach with these threatened shorebirds.
 On certain beaches, activities are limited to walking on the wet sand to protect plover nests in the dry sand.
 Before you go, find out where activities like dog walking, kite flying, and exploring the dunes are allowed.
 Bring a windbreaker (and a kite, if you dare) since it gets quite windy up here.
 There’s no feeling like trekking up and sliding down again.
 Several local outfitters make it easy to explore the area by dune buggy, sandboard, horseback and more.

 By Jen Anderson

 Photo of Beverly Beach State Park by Jennifer Buchanan / Alamy Stock Photo